jaimemorais/DividendAlert/README.md

 # DividendAlert
-Alert for new dividends - backend
+Alert for new dividends for personal use - backend

 Asp.net core API / JWT / Docker / Azure Functions